JRanjan-Biswal/planorma-rsvp-be/README.md

-# Planorama Backend API
+# HappyHosts Backend API

-Express.js backend API for the Planorama RSVP application with MongoDB and JWT authentication.
+Express.js backend API for the HappyHosts RSVP application with MongoDB and JWT authentication.

 ## Features